polkadot-developers/substrate-docs/content/md/en/docs/tutorials/build-a-blockchain/index.md

 <div class="warning">
 	<p>
 	<strong>⚠️ WARNING:</strong> This page contains a list of tutorials with potentially outdated information
   and instructions.
-When the new [Polkadot developer documentation](https://forum.polkadot.network/t/decentralized-futures-ecosystem-devrel-team-for-polkadot-by-papermoon/5811) is published, the content and links on this page will be updated.
+When the new <a href="https://forum.polkadot.network/t/decentralized-futures-ecosystem-devrel-team-for-polkadot-by-papermoon/5811">Polkadot developer documentation</a> is published, the content and links on this page will be updated.
 Thanks for your patience!
 	</p>
 </div>